Nurturing Muslim Life at Stanford

 Tai Anthony McMillan, Class of 2022

 "Dr. Amina was a gracious and refreshing servant leader for our community for myself as a Muslim, who had accepted Islam while in college.
 She was able to provide guidance from so many different angles appealing to the various needs that such a diverse group of Muslims would need from advice on religious jurisprudence to day-to-day life, to future planning and relationships and so much more.
-Someone with the capacity to do that cannot be undervalued because otherwise students will be left to their own whims while also being in an environment where there are so many external forces challenging and antagonizing our identity is Muslims."
+Someone with the capacity to do that cannot be undervalued because otherwise students will be left to their own whims while also being in an environment where there are so many external forces challenging and antagonizing our identity as Muslims."